Tetanus, Diphtheria and Polio

-Get yourself protected against Tetanus, Diphtheria and Polio with a DTP vaccine at one of our specialist travel clinics.
+Get yourself protected against Tetanus, Diphtheria and Polio with a DTP vaccine at one

 Learn more about Tetanus, Diphtheria and Polio, and how you can stay safe on your travels.

 Tetanus, Diphtheria and Polio are sometimes referred to as DTP, this is because there are no individual vaccines to prevent these illnesses in the UK just a combination of the 3.
-So if you need vaccinating against Tetanus, you also get topped up with Polio and Diphtheria at the same time.
+So if you need vaccination against Tetanus, you also get topped up with Polio and Diphtheria at the same time.
 The most commonly used vaccine is called Revaxis.

 The DTP vaccine is an inactivated vaccine (ie cannot cause the disease we are protecting you against) and is suitable for use in adults and children from 6 years and older.
 In the UK our childhood immunisation programme will provide five doses of tetanus, diphtheria and polio between birth and approximately 14 years of age.
 Once this course of jabs is complete protection will last for 10 years and requires just single doses of vaccine as a booster (when required).

 We would always recommend that you start planning your travel health requirements 8 weeks before travel, however, we can usually accommodate last-minute travellers.
 Please phone one of our travel clinics to find out more and book an appointment.
 These diseases, explained in greater depth below, are more common in developing nations and tetanus infection is particularly relevant worldwide if hospital care is not readily available at your destination.

 What side effects could I expect from the DTP vaccine?